Trump calls for ceasefire in Turkey's Syria strikes, pledges sanctions | DW | 14.10.2019

 "The United States of America did not give a green light for Turkey to invade Syria," Pence told reporter in front of the White House on Monday.

-Pence also said he would be leaving for the Middle East "as quickly as possible" to lead a mediation effort.
+Pence also said he would be traveling to the Middle East to lead a mediation effort.

-"We are calling on Turkey to stand down, end the violence and come to the negotiating table," he added.

 Trump says Ankara is 'threatening peace'